davidfigaromacintosh/fractal/README.md

-# fractal
-A program written in C++ that generates fractals
+# A simple C++ program that generates fractals with SDL 2.0